 - A general account of the effect of ionizing radiation at the cellular level.
 1. - 2.
-Ole and mechanism of action of the following enzymes at the cellular level (b) Succinic dehydrogenase (a) AT Pase (d) Hyaluronidase. - (c) Acad and alkaling phosphatases
+Ole and mechanism of action of the following enzymes at the cellular level (a) AT Pase - (b) Succinic dehydrogenase - (c) Acad and alkaling phosphatases (d) Hyaluronidase.